 It is suggested that women who have the potential of getting pregnant take a supplement of 400-800 mcg of folic acid a day to prevent birth defects of the brain and spinal cord, called neural tube defects (NTDs).
 Studies also suggest that folic acid may help prevent some other birth defects as well, it may also prevent autism spectrum disorder, and prevent cleft lip and palate.
-Read the following facts about folic acid intake and its importance during pregnancy.
+Folic acid intake is important during pregnancy.

 - To be effective, folic acid must be taken at least 1-2 months before pregnancy so that adequate levels are achieved when ovulation happens.

 - Folic acid is recommended for all women of childbearing age because 50% of pregnancies are unplanned.
 Folic acid is not known to have an impact on fertility.